 After the Zoom-n-Pan appears on the Canvas, you can drag one of four green handles to adjust the zoom scale.

-Let’s come and check out the tutorial How to Work with Zoom-n-Pan for more details.
+Let’s come and check out the tutorial How to Use Zoom-n-Pan for more details.

 9. Change Video Speed